 With beer sales reaching $116.0 billion in revenue in 2020, brewing production is at an all-time high and monitoring for potential CO2 exposure is becoming just as essential for brewery workers.

-Duties such as cleaning fermentation tanks, maintaining yeast disposal, and working in walk-in coolers are normal, daily brewery activities yet all are the most hazardous confined spaces for employees in the breweries.
-This is due to the fact that these areas can confine the gas – in a space where it cannot escape.
+Duties such as cleaning fermentation tanks, maintaining yeast disposal, and working in walk-in coolers are normal, daily, brewery activities - yet all are potentially hazardous spaces for employees in the breweries.
+This is due to the fact that these areas can confine the gas in a space where it cannot escape.
 Hence the phrase "confined space".
 Carbon dioxide lines run throughout the brewery to get the gas to the correct locations for use and fermenters create the gas when yeast converts sugar to alcohol.
 CO2 lines also are run into the walk-in draft coolers, as well.
 More importantly, all of these can create hazardous conditions.

-Few employees realize that there is a device designed that can help monitor and measure their level of carbon dioxide exposure in all areas especially confined spaces.
+Few employees realize that there is a device that is designed that can help monitor and measure their level of carbon dioxide exposure in all areas especially confined spaces.
 When CO2 rises a worker could start to become fatigued, feel dizzy, or even faint and fall to the floor.
-A high CO2 concentration could easily replace oxygen in the air; if less oxygen is accessible to breathe – brain processes slow down and an individual can pass out suddenly.
+A high CO2 concentration could easily replace oxygen in the air; if less oxygen is accessible to breathe brain processes slow down and an individual can pass out suddenly.

 Fixed Wall Mount CO2 Monitor

 Because of tragedies surrounding carbon dioxide (CO2) exposure, many local municipalities or fire codes now require carbon dioxide safety devices.